pnnl/ExaGO/docs/web/README.ci_clusters.md

 ```
 $ cmake -DEXAGO_ENABLE_MPI=Off ../exago
 ```
-In case PETSc dependency is not automatically found, you can specify it using `ccmake` interactive shell or add command line option like this:
+In case the PETSc dependency is not automatically found, you can specify it using `ccmake` interactive shell or add command line option like this:
 ```
 $ cmake ../exago -DPETSC_DIR=<petsc_install_dir> -DPETSC_ARCH=<petsc_arch>